No products in the cart

-CXXC5 acts as a reversible modulator on the Wnt/-catenin nerve tract, which is involved in wound healing and hair regrowth.
-It is known as the hair loss catalytic enzyme.
-CXXC5 forms a bond with the Dvl protein, which inhibits hair regeneration and follicle development.
-PTD-DBM prevents CXXC5 from binding to the disheveled protein.
-It works as a negative modulator of the entire process[1].
-When PTD-DBM prevents CXXC5 from becoming a disheveled protein, the Wnt/-catenin pathway is activated, inducing hair regrowth and wound-induced hair follicle neogenesis.
+CXXC5 appears to act as a reversible modulator on the Wnt/-catenin nerve tract, which is involved in wound healing and hair regrowth.
+It is known as “the hair loss catalytic enzyme”.
+CXXC5 forms a bond with the Dvl protein, which may inhibit hair regeneration and follicle development.
+PTD-DBM has been hypothesized to prevent CXXC5 from binding to the disheveled protein.
+It may act as a negative modulator of the entire process.[1]
+If PTD-DBM prevents CXXC5 from becoming a disheveled protein, the Wnt/-catenin pathway may be activated, inducing hair follicle regrowth and wound-induced hair follicle neogenesis.
+PTD-DBM is suggested to inhibit the activities of enzymes and hormones that shrink follicles, gradually restoring the strands at the stem cell level.
+PTD-DBM peptide may prevent follicle volume loss while stimulating the formation of new cavities for follicle growth.

 PTD-DBM and Androgenetic Alopecia

-The anagen phase, catagen phase, and telogen phase are the three stages of hair growth.
-The anagen phase is shortened due to androgen hypersecretion, specifically testosterone.
-It causes hair to thin and fall out suddenly, and the anagen phase lasts only a few months.
+Androgenetic Alopecia is characterized by the regression of follicle loss in the vertex.
+It may progress and induce total follicle loss.
+The anagen, catagen, and telogen phase are the three stages of follicle growth.
+The anagen phase may be shortened due to androgen hypersecretion, specifically testosterone.
+It may induce follicle growth to thin and shed, and the anagen phase may last only a few months.

-The most crucial cellular pathway that regulates hair growth in hair follicles is the Wnt/-catenin pathway.
-Wnt proteins are released, which bind to the LDL-related protein LRP, deactivating glycogen synthase kinase-3 (GSK-3).
-GSK-3 inhibits -catenin’s actions in the hair follicle.
+The most crucial cellular pathway that is considered to regulate follicle growth is the Wnt/-catenin pathway.
+Wnt proteins are released, which may bind to the LDL-related protein LRP, deactivating glycogen synthase kinase-3 (GSK-3).
+GSK-3 appears to inhibit -catenin’s actions in the hair follicle.

-According to Professor Kang-Yell Choi’s research, CXXC-type zinc finger protein 5 (CXXC5) is expressed aggressively in the scalps of Alopecia patients[3].
-CXXC5 inhibits the Wnt/-catenin signaling pathway.
-CXXC5 accomplishes this by binding to the Dvl protein, hindering the growth and health of both new and existing hair follicles.
+According to Professor Kang-Yell Choi’s research, CXXC-type zinc finger protein 5 (CXXC5) may be expressed aggressively in cases of Alopecia.[3]
+CXXC5 appear to inhibit the Wnt/-catenin signaling pathway.
+CXXC5 may accomplish this by binding to the Dvl protein, hindering the growth and development of both new and existing follicles.

-By inhibiting the actions of CXXC5 and Dvl protein, PTD-DBM reduces the prevalence of androgenetic alopecia, resulting in increased hair follicle growth and the anagen phase of the hair growth cycle.
-PTD-DBM actions result in healthier and more robust hair and less hair loss; when the peptide is in symbiosis with valproic acid, its potency increases.
+By inhibiting the actions of CXXC5 and Dvl protein, PTD-DBM may potentially reduce the prevalence of androgenetic alopecia, resulting in increased follicle growth and the anagen phase of the growth cycle.
+PTD-DBM potential actions may result in positive impact; when the peptide is in symbiosis with valproic acid, its potency has been suggested to increase.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.